 2. Open the hosts file in a text editor (you can substitute any text editor):

 4. Make the necessary changes to the hosts file.

 5. Press control-X (hold control and hit X), then answer y when asked if you want to save your changes.

 1. Open /Applications/Utilities/NetInfo Manager.

 2. To allow editing the NetInfo database, click the padlock in the lower left corner of the window.

-6. Choose Duplicate from the Edit menu.
+6. Choose Duplicate from the Edit menu (the quickest way to create a new entry is to duplicate an existing one).
 A confirmation alert appears.